cloudmesh-community/sp19-222-101/project-report/report.md

 algorithm were recall and precision, which are both standard metrics used to evaluate the effectiveness of a model.
 Recall is defined as the number of true positives divided by the sum of true positives and false negatives.
-To put that definition in context of a spam classifier, recall measures the ratio of spam emails correctly identified as spam compared to the number of actual spam emails in the data set.
+To put that definition in the context of a spam classifier, recall measures the ratio of spam emails correctly identified as spam compared to the number of actual spam emails in the data set.

 Precision is defined as the number of true positives divided by the sum of true positives and false positives.
-To put that definition in context of a spam classifier, precision measures the ratio of spam emails correctly identified as spam compared to the number of emails the classifier thinks are spam.
+To put that definition in the context of a spam classifier, precision measures the ratio of spam emails correctly identified as spam compared to the number of emails the classifier thinks are spam.
 For both metrics, higher percentages show a superior model.
 The figure